Benefits Eligible Employees

-The University expects and requires, no reduction in service, quality of work, or productivity due to the implementation of flexible work arrangements.
-The University reserves the right to approve or deny any flexible work arrangement, and to modify or revoke such arrangements once approved.
-Any employee who is represented for collective bargaining purposes by a labor union shall only be eligible for a flexible work arrangement to the extent permitted by the collective bargaining agreement between the applicable union and the University.
+The University expects and requires no reduction in service, quality of work or productivity due to the implementation of flexible work arrangements.
+The University reserves the right to approve or deny any flexible work arrangement and to modify or revoke such arrangements once approved.
+Any staff employee who is represented for collective bargaining purposes by a labor union shall only be eligible for a flexible work arrangement to the extent permitted by the collective bargaining agreement between the applicable union and the University.

-As a condition of being allowed to work from home as part of a flexible work arrangement, eligible staff must abide by all University policies, including but not limited to the University’s Guidelines for Ergonomic Workspaces; Hazardous Materials Considerations and Prohibitions; Computing and Electronic Communications, and Secure Remote Access policies; Health Insurance Portability and Accountability Act (“HIPAA”) Policy; Family Education Rights and Privacy Act (FERPA); and all policies that relate to confidential information; and take all other steps requested by the University in order to protect its interests and facilitate eligible staff working from home.
+Eligible staff employees who are granted a remote work arrangement as part of a flexible work arrangement, must abide by all University policies, including but not limited to the University’s Guidelines for Ergonomic Workspaces; Hazardous Materials Considerations and Prohibitions; Computing and Electronic Communications, and Secure Remote Access policies; Health Insurance Portability and Accountability Act (“HIPAA”) Policy; Family Education Rights and Privacy Act (FERPA); and all policies that relate to confidential information; and take all other steps requested by the University in order to protect its interests and facilitate eligible staff working from home.
 Violations of this policy may result in revocation of the arrangement and/or disciplinary action by the University, up to and including discharge.

 Links to Procedures and Related Information

 - Secure Remote Access Policies